Casino Royale (2006 film): Development

-In February 2005, Martin Campbell, who previously directed GoldenEye (1995), was announced as the film's director.
-Campbell felt Neal Purvis and Robert Wade's draft needed a rewrite, and suggested hiring Paul Haggis whose main contribution was to rewrite the climax of the film.
+In February 2005 Martin Campbell, who previously directed GoldenEye (1995), was announced as the film's director.
+Campbell was the third director considered for the movie, after producer Chris McGurk suggested Matthew Vaughn, who Broccoli and Wilson thought to not have enough experience, and Eon sent the book and script to Roger Michell, who declined the invite.
+Vaughn later said that while Eon never invited him, he was contacted by MGM about the film.
+Campbell felt the script draft needed a rewrite, and suggested hiring Paul Haggis, whose main contribution was to rewrite the climax of the film.
 Haggis explained, "the draft that was there was very faithful to the book and there was a confession, so in the original draft, the character confessed and killed herself.
 She then sent Bond to chase after the villains; Bond chased the villains into the house.
 I don't know why but I thought that Vesper had to be in the sinking house and Bond has to want to kill her and then try and save her."
-Haggis also said they wanted "to do for Bond what Batman Begins did for Batman."
-Broccoli and Wilson thought that "Die Another Day had become too fantastical", feeling the next film should be more realistic.
-Later that same year, Sony led a consortium that purchased MGM, allowing Sony to gain distribution rights starting with the film.
-Broccoli also felt that frivolity didn't feel appropriate after the 9/11 attacks.
+Haggis also said they wanted "to do for Bond what Batman Begins did for Batman".
+Haggis started working on August 2005 and spent six weeks writing, two with each act.

 Eon believed that it had relied too heavily on computer-generated imagery effects in the more recent films, particularly Die Another Day, and was keen to accomplish the stunts in Casino Royale "the old fashioned way".
-In keeping with this drive for more realism, screenwriters Purvis, Wade and Haggis wanted the script to follow as closely as possible the original 1953 novel, keeping Fleming's darker storyline and characterization of Bond.

-Due to copyright issues related to the ownership of Thunderball, the organization of which Mr White is a part is not initially established as SPECTRE.
-(Although this would later be retconned in the titular 2015 film.)
+In keeping with this drive for more realism, screenwriters Purvis, Wade and Haggis wanted the script to follow as closely as possible the original 1953 novel, keeping Fleming's darker storyline and characterisation of Bond.
+Campbell declared that the only element of the novel that could not be used was the Cold War setting featuring SMERSH as the antagonists, and "pretty much the last 2/3rds of the movie will be like the book".
+Purvis and Wade said the first concept they had to figure out was how to update Le Chiffre without the Soviet backstory, landing on a banker financing terrorism.
+The predecessor concept to the bombing of the Skyfleet jet was a hijacking of a cruise ship in Cape Town.
+The location of Casino Royale itself was changed from Northern France to an unnamed city in Montenegro, "somewhere that seemed to be out of reach of the international banking authorities".
+Due to copyright issues related to the ownership of Thunderball, the organisation of which Mr. White is a part is not initially established as SPECTRE.
+(This would later be retconned in the titular 2015 film.)